 It’s often difficult to determine the age of the person depicted in an image.
 The Texas statute prohibiting possession or promotion of child pornography lists several specific means of establishing the age of the person depicted.
 These include personal inspection of the person alleged to be a child, and examining the image of the person.
 The law also provides for proof by:

 Being charged with involvement in child pornography is often enough to cause law enforcement and the prosecutors to be overly zealous in their attempts to put the accused away and protect the community.
 Your ability to get or retain employment, maintain relationships and buy a home.

 If you have been charged with, or are being investigated for, possible involvement in child pornography, call the Houston, Texas, firm of Mary E. Conn Law as soon as possible.
-Mary E. Conn is a top-rated Texas sex crimes defense lawyer, with more than 30 years of experience in handling these sensational cases.
+Mary E. Conn is a top-rated Houston child poprnography defense lawyer, with more than 30 years of experience in handling these sensational cases.
 Contact our office today for your free consultation.